 In choosing a remedy for back pain or other injuries, homeopathy takes note of where the pain is, what it feels like, what things make it better or worse, like heat and cold, the times of day the pains worsens and any underlying pathology that may be present as revealed by medical investigation.
 Although there is a small spectrum of remedies for bruising, tissue trauma and back pain, the specific one chosen must match all features as determined by our consultation process.
 In this way the remedy is specific to the healing response the body has already set in process.
 So in this way it appears to augment and accelerate the process.

 There are remedies that have specificity for different areas of the back and different types of back pain.
-They may be used to treat such neck or cervical spine problems as whiplash, torticollis or cervical disc syndrome; in the thoracic, lumbar and sacral areas scoliosis, anklyosing spondylitis, lumbago and osteoporosis; in the hip and pelvis osteitis pubis, coccyx injuries and coxarthritis.
+They may be used to treat such neck or cervical spine problems as whiplash, torticollis or cervical disc syndrome; in the thoracic, lumbar and sacral areas scoliosis, anklyosing spondylitis, lumbago and osteoporosis; in the hip and pelvis osteitis pubis, coccyx injuries and coxarthritis; in the lower extremities, sciatica.

 Homeopaths have their own daily experience of the positive effects of homeopathy on chronic back pain; but there has been one long term study that has provided hard evidence.
 This study evaluated the effect of individually prescribed homeopathic remedies for the treatment of chronic back pain.
 It found a significant improvement in patients’ quality of life and reduced use of health care services.
 Reference: Witt, CM, et al. “Homeopathic Treatment of Patients with Chronic Low Back Pain: a Prospective Observational Study with Two Years’ Follow Up.”
 Clin.
 J Pain, 2009, May 25 (4): 334-9.

 Although homeopathy will often prevent the need for surgery, sometimes surgery is necessary.
 Even here, several studies have shown that homeopathy can complement this procedure and help the patient recover more quickly.
-Furthermore, Homeopathy can be used as a treatment in conjunction with Osteopathy and Chiro.
-If you are looking for a specialist in this area, we recommend Dr. Adam Rocchi from the Spin Scan Chiropractic Clinic.
+Furthermore, Homeopathy can be used as a treatment in conjunction with Osteopathy and Chiropractic.

 In one, researchers studied the effect of the most important homeopathic remedy used for tissue trauma and bruising on patients undergoing an extensive deep level facelift.
 It was a randomised controlled trial conducted by the Head of Facial Plastic Surgery at the University of California and published by the American Medical Association in a leading surgery journal.